carlijnweijer/carlijnweijer/README.md

 For me programming is creativity on another level: my love for solving complex puzzles and painting a masterpiece have come together!

-🔭 I’m currently working on my Portfolio Project <br/>
+🔭 I’m currently working on my Portfolio Project: STUDYCHOICE HUB <br/>
 🌱 I’m currently learning Typescript <br/>
-💬 Ask me about anything [here](https://www.linkedin.com/in/carlijnvandeweijer/)
+💬 Ask me about anything [here]!(https://www.linkedin.com/in/carlijnvandeweijer/)

 ### Languages and Tools: